-As part of the assessment of the rule change requests, it is necessary to examine the potential costs that would be incurred by market participants' as a result of any proposed change to the NER against the benefits.
-In this case, given the Commission's findings in chapter 4 relating to the materiality of the issue, any costs that may be imposed on participants would need to be balanced against the unclear benefits that
+As part of the assessment of the rule change requests, it was necessary to examine the potential costs that would be incurred by market participants' as a result of any proposed change to the NER against the benefits.
+In this case, given the Commission's findings in chapter 4 relating to the materiality of the issue, any costs that may be imposed on participants would need to be balanced against the unclear benefits that may result from requiring loads and non-scheduled generators to participate in central dispatch.